 From Ronald to Donald

-How the Myth of Regan Became the Cult of Trump
+How the Myth of Reagan Became the Cult of Trump

 On November 4, 1980, American voters gave Ronald Reagan a forty-one state Electoral College landslide.